-The curriculum at Blackwood Street Child Centre ensures children from birth to school age are involved in an educational program that is stimulating, engaging and enhances children’s learning and development.
+The curriculum at Blackwood Street Child Centre ensures children from birth to school age are involved in an educational program that is not only stimulating and engaging but also enhances children’s learning and development.

 The curriculum recognises the significance of early childhood programs for children, and the diversity, experiences and relationships that shape children’s lives.

-The curriculum invites educators to view children as capable learners who bring knowledge and experiences into the centre by building on prior learning and providing opportunities to learn through play.
-Also, it is recognised that the curriculum highlights the important role that educators play as they work with children and families in making curriculum decisions using the early learning areas by interacting, planning, monitoring, assessing and reflecting.
+The curriculum invites educators to view children as capable learners who bring their own knowledge and experiences into the centre.
+Focus is placed on building on prior learning as well as providing opportunities to learn through play.
+The curriculum also highlights the important role our educators play as they work with both the children and families in making curriculum decisions using the early learning areas by interacting, planning, monitoring, assessing and reflecting.